LimePoint/opschain/docs/reference/cli.md

 An [example .opschainrc](../../.opschainrc.example) is provided in this repository.

+The configuration file supports INI or JSON (with comments) formats.

 ### Native CLI binary configuration

 With native builds the OpsChain configuration is loaded by the `rc` package.
 The [`rc` documentation](https://www.npmjs.com/package/rc#standards) specifies the locations where the configuration file can be placed - the `appname` is `opschain`.